 To restrict edit access for an SQL DataFlow,

-While creating or editing the DataFlow, scroll to the bottom of the window.
+While creating or editing the DataFlow, click the Settings button at the top of the screen.

 Check the box that reads "Only the owner and administrators can edit this DataFlow."